Steps in buying a second hand car Philippines, what we did?

 - Tires condition

-It is suggested to bring your trusted mechanics when checking for a car, so they can check the car condition deeply.
+Like what I mentioned, it is highly suggested to bring your trusted mechanic when checking for a car, so they can check the car condition deeply.
 Especially if your knowledge on this part is limited.
 The mechanic’s input might help you to decide if you want to buy that car.

-Realistically we cannot expect a perfect condition second-hand car.
-But we have to be sure there are no major issues in the car as it might cost us a huge amount.
-Base on your inspection with the help of the mechanics you can assess if the car value is worth buying or not.
+Realistically, a perfect car condition shouldn’t be expected in a second-hand vehicle, that is unfair!
+The aim is to be sure at least that there is no major issue that will cause a huge amount for repair.
+Base on your inspection with the mechanic help, you can assess if the car value is worthy to buy or not.

 In my case, the last car we checked pass to our budget and expectation.
 We decided to buy it.